IsaacVerm/postcards-backend/README.md

 Both E2E and API tests are run each time a new commit is pushed to GitHub.
 New commits are automatically detected by [Travis](https://travis-ci.com/).
 The `.travis.yml` file configures exactly how the continuous integration works.

+The application is automatically deployed to Heroku as well.
+To change the key used for Heroku run `travis encrypt $(heroku auth:token) --add deploy.api_key`.
+Make sure to have [both the Travis and Heroku CLI installed](https://docs.travis-ci.com/user/deployment/heroku/).

 ## TO DO

 - update tests using the [Postman API](https://docs.api.getpostman.com/) (so collection doesn't has to be exported manually)